Marketing Cloud, Trailhead...

 The Big Picture

 What makes for the most effective customer journeys?
-Personalization.
+Personalisation.
 Customer experience analytics solutions that include automation and artificial intelligence help businesses use all the data they’ve captured to make each customer’s journey unique.

 The immediate and perhaps most obvious use for analytics is to feed insights back into the customer journey itself.
 A/B testing is particularly helpful for this, but bounce rate, cart abandonment, and support rate can provide insights as well.